xseman/xseman/QUOTES.md

 # Favourite quotes

+“The more I read, the more I acquire, the more certain I am that I know nothing.”
+― Voltaire

-“Talk is cheap, show me the code"
+“Talk is cheap, show me the code“
 ― Linus Torvalds

 “Whether you think you can, or you think you can’t, you’re right.”
 ― Henry Ford

+“Simplicity is the heart of the Unix philosophy.
+The more code lines you have
+removed, the more progress you have made.
+As the number of lines of code in
+your software shrinks, the more skilled you have become and the less your
+software sucks.“
+― Suckless software

-“Duplication is far cheaper than the wrong abstraction"
+“Duplication is far cheaper than the wrong abstraction“
 ― Sandi Metz

 “Make it as simple as possible, but not simpler.”